acteng/atip-data-prep/README.md

 ## Route info

-ATIP also loads a binary A/B Street map model file per area, using it to answer things about routes.
+ATIP also loads a binary osm2streets file per area, using it to answer things about routes.

 To regenerate them, follow the same procedure as above, running `./build_route_info.sh` instead of `build_route_snappers.sh`.
 You will need to